-5.82.76 setNoBandwidthGroupForDevice
+5.83.77 setNoBandwidthGroupForDevice

+$\verb"void IMachine":: setNoBandwidthGroupForDevice($

+- [in] wstring name,

-[in] long controllerPort,
+- [in] long controllerPort,

-[in] long device)
+- [in] long device)

 Sets no bandwidth group for an existing storage device.
 The device must already exist; see attachDevice() for how to attach a new device.
 The controllerPort and device parameters specify the device slot and have have the same meaning as with attachDevice().